| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 is the intercept parameter of a Weibull proportional hazards regression model

-are the Weibull shape and scale parameters,
+and and are the Weibull shape and scale parameters,

 respectively.
-When borrowing information from an external dataset of size
+When borrowing information from an external dataset of size ,

-the IPW likelihood of the external response data
+the IPW likelihood of the external response data with

-event indicators
+event indicators and weights

 is defined as